PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we have proposed a new perspective on the problem of capturing protein continuous conformational heterogeneity.
-Compared to state-of-the-art methods, our approach goes beyond generating alternative protein conformations by directly inferring compact and continuous representations of protein motions.
+Our approach directly infers compact and continuous representations of protein motions.
 Our comprehensive analysis of PETIMOT's predictive capabilities demonstrates its performance and utility for understanding how proteins deform to perform their functions.
-Our work opens ways to future developments in protein motion manifold learning, with exciting potential applications in protein engineering and drug development. \paragraph{Code and Data.} The code and the data are available at \url{ https://github.com/PhyloSofS-Team/PETIMOT}.
+It shows that accurate motion subspace prediction—PETIMOT's core strength—provides a strong foundation for modeling protein functional dynamics, while offering interpretability and efficiency advantages over generative models for conformational sampling.
+PETIMOT-generated structures, while not being accurate in a thermodynamic sense, can help practitioners quickly assess possible dynamics or seed other workflows like heterogeneous cryo-EM reconstruction.
+Our work opens ways to future developments in protein motion manifold learning, with exciting potential applications in protein engineering and drug development.

-\paragraph{Acknowledgements.} This work has been funded by the European Union (ERC, PROMISE, 101087830).
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
-Neither the European Union nor the granting authority can be held responsible for them.